 • draft legal documents to present in court or legal agreements between persons and entities; and

-• assist practicing lawyers and advocates through research, interpretation, and application of the correct law.
+• assist practicing lawyers and advocates through research, interpretation, and applying the correct law.

 Timeline For Graduating From Master of Jurisprudence Online Programs

-Online Master of Jurisprudence programs can take anywhere from one to up to three years to complete.
+Online Master of Jurisprudence programs can take one to three years to complete.
 Most online programs support working professionals, allowing students to learn on their own time.
 Part-time completion of the program is generally possible in two years.
 Students can work at their own speed and finish the degree in as much as five years.

 Admission Requirements for Online Master of Jurisprudence Programs

-The process of applying to a Master’s in Jurisprudence is relatively straightforward.
+The process of applying for a Master’s in Jurisprudence is relatively straightforward.
 As with most other graduate-level programs, universities typically tend to have the following admission requirements:

 • Completed Application Form with Application Fee